portypy/Ghibli-Studio-API/README.md

 A simple Vue.js app created from scrach as a weekend homework to practise API fetch.
 Google Charts and Leaflet Maps as an extra features.

+Please check how it works on Heroku: https://sleepy-beach-06891.herokuapp.com/

 ## Project setup
 ```
 npm install